Childhood food insecurity

 Food-insecure children have poor nutrition because their family has too little income

-There is more than enough food to go around and feed everyone.
-The issue of childhood hunger isn’t about a lack of food, it’s a lack of financial resources.
+There is more than enough food for everyone in our city.
+Childhood food insecurity isn’t about a lack of food.
+It’s caused by a lack of financial resources.
 That is food insecurity.

 With your help, we can do this